intel/QAT_Engine/README.md

 installed to default location "/usr/local" use `--with-qat_hw_dir=/usr/local` or provide the path that is used in the prefix to build qatlib.

-If qatlib is installed via RPM then `-with-qat_hw_dir` is not needed as qatengine automatically picks qatlib libraries and header from default location `/usr/lib64`.
+If qatlib is installed via RPM (both library and development headers) then `-with-qat_hw_dir` is not needed as qatengine automatically picks qatlib libraries and headers from the default location `/usr/lib64`.

 <br>
 </details>